EnesGjurgjiali/mindFrame/README.md

-# 🧠 Personal Productivity Planner
+# 🧠 mindFrame – Personal Productivity Planner

-A clean and modular **personal productivity web app** built using **Vue 3 (Composition API)** and **Tailwind CSS**.
-This app helps you efficiently manage your time, track your daily mood, and plan across day/week/month views — all stored locally in your browser.
+A clean, modular, and modern **personal productivity web app** built with **Vue 3 (Composition API)** and **Tailwind CSS**. mindFrame helps you efficiently manage your time, track your daily mood, plan across day/week/month views, and now even track your expenses — all stored locally in your browser for privacy and speed.

 ---